openmsa/OpenMSA-Freeware/README.md

-This doc has been moved to the openmsa.co portal: https://openmsa.co/documentation/getting-started-with-the-openmsa-freeware/
+This doc has been moved to https://hub.docker.com/repository/docker/openmsa/openmsa